Fleas and Flea Control Sydney

 3. Wash all pet bedding with an appropriate flea wash.

-as we need to treat as much floor space as possible for successful elimination.
+4. Pick up all unnecessary items on the ground inside and out as we need to treat as much floor space as possible for successful elimination.

 Flea control price list

 Micropest provides the following flea pest control service with an approximate price.
 Please don't hesitate to ring because we do have specials from time to time and we are flexible.

 Flea Pest Control company Micropest Pest Control Sydney will endeavour to assist you in the best and most helpful way and will always treat the customer with respect honestly and ethically.
 The best Flea pest control Sydney has to offer.

 We provide the same day emergency services for the Upper North Shore suburbs of Wahroonga, Pymble, Hornsby, Turramurra, Westleigh and Thornleigh.